 🦔

-800+ lots and no way to sort by recently added lots?
+800+ lots and no way to sort by recently added?

 AND THEY KEEP ADDING LOTS THROUGH THE WEEK?
 AND THEY'RE NOT IN ORDER? 🤯